gordonwatts/hep-programming-hints/hist-limits-advice.md

   - J/Psi: 0 to 10 GeV
   - Unknown: Safe between 0 and 300 GeV
 - Missing ET: 0 to 200 GeV
+- btagging discriminant: -5 to 15 (it is a ratio of NN outputs).